 The ILPA Community:

 The parent body of the Summit is the International landscape Photographers’ Association, or ILPA.
-IKPA is a rich community composed of Industry Partners, professional photographers and ILPA Personal Photographers.
-Together we stand united to become the collective voice of ILPA and potentially a industry lobbying body if the need arises.
+ILPA is a rich community composed of Industry Partners, professional photographers and ILPA Personal Photographers.
+Together we stand united to become the collective voice of ILPA and potentially an industry lobbying body should the need arise.